exakat/php-dictionary/dictionary/leading-zero-means-octal.ini.rst

 PHP integer syntax has some special formats for binary, octal and hexadecimal formats.
 In particular, an integer starting with 0 is in octal format.
 This leads to easy confusion, as the leading 0 is considered neutral.

-In PHP 8.0, a new notation with an 0 was introduced: it makes the octal format just as explicit as the binary or the hexadecimal one.
+A new notation with an 0 was introduced in version 8.0: it makes the octal format just as explicit as the binary or the hexadecimal one.

-Octals are mainly used with the mkdir() function, and special math domains.
+Octals are mainly used with the ``mkdir()`` function, and special math domains.

 .. code-block:: php

    <?php

        echo 017; // displays 15
        echo 0o17; // displays 15

        echo 17; // displays 17

        echo 0x17; // displays 23 (hexadecimal format)

    ?>